 The GMAT is complex enough, so we try to keep our tutoring rates and policies as simple as possible.
 Here’s everything you need to know:

-- Current rates are $360/hour to work with Charles Bibilos and $280/hour to work with Michael Maietta or Dave Goldstein.
+- Current rates are $420/hour to work with Charles Bibilos and $280/hour to work with any of our other tutors.
 These rates apply for all services: GMAT tutoring, GRE tutoring, and MBA admissions consulting.
-All services are available online via Skype, and Charles is also available for in-person sessions in Denver, Colorado.
+All services are available online via Skype.

-- As a general rule, all GMAT tutoring sessions are two hours long.
+- All GMAT tutoring sessions are two hours long.
 Exceptions can be made only in rare cases.

 - Rates are subject to change in response to market demand.
 However, we won’t raise rates on you after you start working with us — if you begin GMAT or GRE tutoring when rates are lower, then the same rate applies for the duration of your studies… even if the rate goes up for new students.